Steam

-Steam is a service which lets you buy, manage and play games on a PC.
+Steam is a service which lets you buy, manage, and play games on your personal computer.

 What can I beemind with Steam?

-During the beta, you can beemind the number of hours you spend playing a specific game.
-You can choose a "Do More" goal (for playing at least a certain amount of your chosen game) or "Do Less" (for setting limits on how much you can play your chosen game).
+You can beemind the number of hours you spend playing a specific game.
+You can choose a "Do More" goal for playing at least a certain amount of your chosen game, or "Do Less" for setting limits on how much you can play your chosen game.
+(See below for beeminding time spent across all games.)

 That means you can use a Steam goal to make sure you're putting in the time to beat your backlogged games... or you can use it to help you limit how much time you play distracting games.
 You could even make a goal for each for the same game, in order to keep your gaming within certain limits!

-We may add total game time as well, but this might be a bit opaque: we'll have to sum it up from all your games, so it might be difficult to know if there's something missing and why.
+You can beemind total game time as well, but this might be a bit opaque: we have to sum it up from all your games, so it might be difficult to know if there's something missing and why.
 Reasons a game might be missing include having set it to private or hidden it from your library.

 When does the goal update?